 - Elevator interiors have raised numeric pad for floor selections.

 - Audio notification is provided at each elevator lobby to indicate elevator direction (one ring tone for up two ring tones for down).

 - Automatic door operators have been installed at public access points, and within floor interiors of the OSC.

-- Stand-alone unisex accessible washrooms are located on the 17th floor, 14th floor and 21st floor – access by the public can be obtained by asking at Reception located on the 17th floor.
+- Stand-alone gender neutral accessible washrooms are located on the 17th floor, 14th floor and 21st floor – access by the public can be obtained by asking at Reception located on the 17th floor.

 - The computer located at the public records window on the 22nd floor has been equipped with a large print keyboard and Zoom Text software.

 - Swing arm magnifier/light is available at the public records window on the 22nd floor.

 - Hearing rooms’ witness stand, counsel’s table, and hearing room seating are all wheel chair accessible.

 - All kitchen counters have been designed to provide wheel chair access.

 - OSC can be contacted by TTY at 1-866-827-1295